 We recently tested the all-new Ford Focus ST and fell in love with its animalistic nature.
 It’s a true weapon of a hot hatch and is built for the driving enthusiast.

-So, we thought we would line them both up at the drag strip for the following tests:
+So, we thought we would line them both up at the drag strip.

 - Performance specification comparison – what’s the difference between the automatic and the manual?

 - Sound test – sure they share the same engine, but do they sound the same?

 - Drag race – which is faster, the automatic Ford Focus ST or the manual Ford Focus ST?

 - Drag race against the Golf GTI – which is quicker, the faster Ford Focus ST trim or one of the most popular hot hatches in the segment, the Volkswagen Golf GTI?

 - Brake test – which car stops quicker?
 The Ford Focus ST or the Volkswagen Golf GTI?

 For perspective and some background, the Ford Focus ST manual and automatic were run in and warm when we did the sound comparison, drag races and brake tests, likewise the Volkswagen Golf GTI.